Johannes4Linux/Linux_Driver_Tutorial/README.md

 14. The device tree
 15. Adding a device over the device tree
 16. A Device Tree Device Driver
+17. Parsing parameters of a Device Tree Device Driver

 ## More Information